catalyzeio/paas-onboarding-docs/deploying_your_first_app/define_your_environment.md

 - **add-on** i.e. services that perform "ancilliary" functions in your app *viz: memcache, redis or RabbitMQ*.

 ### Step 1: Define your code service
 This is the application container i.e. where the logic of your application resides.
+A full listing of code services we support is available [here-FIXME](FIXME).
+Please let us know from the links provided there if you'd like us to support additional ones.
 In the data entry fields provided, you would enter the following:
 - **Name of your service**: Say App One or App01
 - **Service Type**: Here you would select "Code" from the Service Type dropdown since this the application container.
-- **Service Image**: In the example we're using, this is the container that would house the Ruby app.
-So you would then select "Ruby" from the dropdown list.
-Alternately, if your app is a PHP app, then you would select PHP from the dropdown list.
-A full listing of code services we support is available [here-FIXME](FIXME).
-Please let us know from the links provided there if you'd like us to support additional ones.
 - **Service Size**: Sizing essentially corresponds to the amount of RAM you wish to dedicate to this specific service.
 So, for example, if you know that your app has a pretty high volume of users, you would select 4GB or higher from the dropdown.
 Or you would select a smaller number if that was appropriate.
 Let's say, we select 2GB in our example.
 At the end of this set of selections, the screen would look something like this:
 ![Code Selections](../pics/code.selections.png)